gortonator/bsds-6650/assignments-2021/Assignment-2.md

 Your tests should successfully execute every request and store each purchase in the database.

-Also see below about AWS RDS Burst Mode.
+Also don't forget the information below about Burst Mode.
 This may be influential in your testing :)

 ## Load Balancing
 The previous section probably has a bottleneck in the single server instance.
 So let's try and add capacity to our system and see what happens,